-After reading Goliath, Hero of the Great Baltimore Fire, research one of these topics with a partner and give a class report:
+After reading Goliath, Hero of the Great Baltimore Fire, research one of these topics with a partner and give a class

-- ❖ Workhorses in early America
+- Workhorses in early America

-- ❖ Turn of the century firehouses
+- Turn of the century firehouses

 - Telegraph fire alarm system

-- ❖ H.L.
-Mencken's coverage of the fire
+- H.L Mencken's coverage of the fire

 - Thomas Edison's connection to the Baltimore Fire

 - Comparison of the Chicago, San Francisco, and Baltimore Fires.

+- Workhorses in early America

+- Turn of the century firehouses

+- Telegraph fire alarm system

+- H.L Mencken's coverage of the fire

+- Thomas Edison's connection to the Baltimore Fire

+- Comparison of the Chicago, San Francisco, and Baltimore Fires.

 Extra!
 Extra!
 Read All About It!!

 Divide the students into pairs or groups of newspaper reporters.

-Using the information learned from reading Goliath, Hero of the Great Baltimore Fire, have groups choose one of these assignments to create a 1904 Baltimore newspaper.
+Using the information learned from reading Goliath, Hero of the Great Baltimore Fire, have groups choose one of these assignements to create a 1904 Baltimore newspaper.

-- Write a want ad for a firehouse hostler. - Write a front page headline and article about Goliath's heroics. - Write an interview with Eugene Short, the driver of the water tower. - Write a weather forecast for Sunday, February 7, 1904.
+- Write a want ad for a firehouse hostler - Write a front page headline and article about Goliath's heroics. - Write an interview with Eugene Short, the driver of the water tower. - Write a weather forecast for Sunday, February 7, 1904.